- Five basic but smart reasons you should sell your business

-There are several marketplaces to list your business for sale and increase your exposure to buyers.
+There are several marketplaces to list your business & business items for sale and increase your exposure to buyers.
 You can advertise your business for sale for free on GlobalBX and meet buyers on BizBuySell or BusinessesForSale.com.

 Pre-qualify your buyers before entering into an agreement.
 Ask important questions to assess a potential buyer:

 - Find out if they have secured funding for this transaction.
 Also, ask for proof that they have the capital to make the down payments and finance business operations for the first 6 months.

 - Are they ready to make a purchase immediately?
 Some buyers may not fit into your timeframe and that’s fine.
 Just ensure you get someone who’s ready to buy when you’re ready to sell.

 - Ask if they have the experience and ability to run a business.
 Even without experience, see if they have enough knowledge about the field to handle business operations.

 Use this to create a shortlist of qualified buyers so you don’t waste your time with the wrong ones and risk exposing your intent to sell.

 This stage is difficult if you’re handling it by yourself.
 Lots of delicate legal documents (purchase agreements, asset listings, bill of sale, non-compete agreements, etc.) are required.
 Some are up to 50 pages long.

 But with a business lawyer, you will get a thorough process that protects you and your interests.

 50% of business sales fail during due diligence.
 Follow the proper processes with the right lawyers to prevent your transaction from becoming part of that distressing statistic.